svandegar/hashchain/README.md

 1. Open a terminal and run the following command : `pip install hashchain`
 2. Import the package in you script with `import hashchain`

+This package is tested against Python 3.5.7 and 3.7.1 versions

 ## How to start using haschain?
 The documentation lives on [ReadTheDocs](https://hashchain.readthedocs.io/en/latest/)